CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 ** Access and access by third parties: ** It is important to ensure that screen contents and printouts are not read by third parties.
 Above all, accessories such as privacy films may make it difficult for third parties to view screen content.
 Since access to confidential information by unauthorized persons should generally be prevented, the requirements of measure INF.9.M10 * Use of anti-theft devices * must also be taken into account.

 ** Enclosed, lockable or guarded rooms: ** Depending on the need for protection of the information, the information should be kept either in closed, lockable or guarded rooms.
-If several options are available, the option with the highest level of protection should always be selected in case of increased protection requirements.** Secured communication options (IT / telephone): ** The communication options for mobile work should always be safeguarded according to the protection requirements.
-Security solutions through a Virtual Private Network (VPN) or Mobile Device Management (MDM) should therefore be adequately geared to mobile work with increased protection requirements.
-Likewise, in the case of an established VPN solution, the module NET.4.2 * VoIP * should also be observed in order to be able to create secure specifications for mobile devices in accordance with the requirements specified there.
+If several options are available, the option with the highest level of protection should always be selected in case of increased protection requirements.
+** Secured communication options (IT / telephone): ** The communication options for mobile work should always be safeguarded according to the protection requirements.
+Security solutions through a Virtual Private Network (VPN) or Mobile Device Management (MDM) should therefore be geared appropriately to mobile work with increased protection requirements.
+Likewise, in the case of an established VPN solution, the module NET.4.2 * VoIP * should also be taken into account in order to be able to create secure specifications for mobile devices in accordance with the requirements specified there.
 The communication blocks that are basically required for mobile work are located in the layers SYS.3 * Mobile Devices * and NET (* Networks and Communication *).
 If certain communication options are subject to an outsourcing relationship, the requirements from the layer OPS.2 * IT operations of third parties * must also be taken into account.

 ** Sufficient power supply: ** For the working time with mobile devices, always ensure the power supply.
 Therefore, users should also be equipped with appropriate power supplies for the devices.
 Especially with frequent travel, additional accumulators offer, which guarantee a longer power supply.
 For the use of Powerbanks, the institution should establish special regulations that meet the respective protection requirements.
-This is necessary because power banks have the same vulnerabilities as normal USB sticks.
+This is necessary because power banks have the same security holes as normal USB sticks.
 Therefore, only certified and secured power banks of the institution should be used by the users.

 3 Further information
 ------------------------------